 When the process is completed, the message "Your files have been restored" will pop out.
 You can click "View restored files" to check the recovered files in the destination folder.

 Windows File Recovery is a command-line data recovery tool provided by Microsoft.
 It supports recovering data from internal and external hard drive.
 It's powerful but requires a basic understanding of the command line.
+Follow these steps to recover data from internal hard drive with command:

 Step 1.
 Download and install Windows File Recovery on your computer from Microsoft official channel.